BLCM/bl3cabinetsorter/templates/categories.md

 # Valid Mod Categories

-If you're looking for general information about how to get your mods listed in the ModCabinet, see the [[Contributing to ModCabinet]] page.
+If you're looking for general information about how to get your mods listed in the ModCabinet, see the [[Contributing to BL3 ModCabinet]] page.

-The current list of valid categories you can put into your `cabinet.info` files follows:
+The current list of valid categories you can put into your mod headers follows:

 | Category Name | Description |
 | --- | --- |